Choosing a School

 A mainstream class in a mainstream primary or post-primary school where the class or subject teacher has primary responsibility for the progress of all students in the class, including students with special educational needs.

-Additional teaching support from a Special Education Teacher may be provided to a child based on their needs.
+Additional teaching support from a Special Education Teacher may be provided to a child based on their social, emotional, behavioural and learning needs.
+Every school have an allocation of Special Education Teacher hours which can be found under the allocation section.

-Special needs assistants (SNAs) are allocated to schools to work with children who have specific care needs.
+Special needs assistants (SNAs) are allocated to schools to work with children who have care needs.
 They provide non-teaching care support.
-SNAs support pupils who have care needs resulting from a disability, behavioural difficulties or a significant medical issue.

 For further information on the supports available to students with special educational needs in mainstream you can contact your SENO.